marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/options-that-control-optimization.rst

   :option:`-fmove-loop-invariants`  :option:`-fmove-loop-stores`  :option:`-fssa-phiopt`
   :option:`-ftree-bit-ccp`  :option:`-ftree-dse`  :option:`-ftree-pta`  :option:`-ftree-sra`

+.. option:: -Oz

+  Optimize aggressively for size rather than speed.
+This may increase the number of instructions executed if those instructions require fewer bytes to encode.  :option:`-Oz` behaves similarly to :option:`-Os` including enabling most :option:`-O2` optimizations.

 If you use multiple :option:`-O` options, with or without level numbers, the last such option is the one that is effective.